sefinek24/Stella-Mod-Documentation/md/faq.md

 Moreover, it's essential to note that modifying the Genshin Stella Mod requires a certain level of technical expertise and knowledge.
 Users should only attempt to modify the mod if they feel competent in their abilities and fully grasp the potential consequences.

-## 🚫 Other mods, where to get support? {#other-mods-where-to-get-support}
+## 🍷 Other mods, where to get support? {#other-mods-where-to-get-support}
-If you need assistance with the mod for 3DMigoto, please contact its original creator.
+You can join our [Discord server](https://discord.gg/stella-mod).
+We will try to help you.

+# 🐱〢  Can I add my own shaders and presets to Stella Mod? {#can-i-add-my-own-shaders-and-presets-to-stella-mod}
+Yes, you have the ability to add your own shaders and presets.
+You can modify Stella Mod resources, but remember to adhere to their licensing rules.

+# 🎥 〢 Can I record videos on YouTube etc. using Stella Mod in Genshin Impact? {#can-i-record-videos-on-youtube-or-similar-platforms-using-stella-mod}
+Yes, you can record videos on platforms like YouTube using Stella Mod in Genshin Impact.
+However, it is recommended that you hide your UID and username in the recordings.

+Becoming a patron is encouraged, as it can make your content more appealing to viewers, potentially leading to increased views.
+Additionally, being a patron allows you to benefit from Stella Mod's feature of automatically hiding your UID, saving you the trouble of manually concealing it.

+By taking these precautions, you can create engaging and entertaining content while protecting your privacy.
+Enjoy recording your adventures in Genshin Impact with Stella Mod! 😻🐱

-# 🔒 How can I protect my account from hacking? {#how-can-i-protect-my-acc-from-hacking}
+# 🔒 〢 How can I protect my account from hacking? {#how-can-i-protect-my-acc-from-hacking}
 To protect your account from potential hacking attempts, it is essential to follow these security measures:

 1. **Strong, Unique Passwords:** Use strong and unique passwords for your accounts.
 Avoid using easily guessable information and refrain from reusing passwords across different platforms.
 Consider using a password manager to help generate and store complex passwords securely.